Van Zandt County Genealogical Society

 P.O.
 Box 1388, Canton, TX 75103

-"Show and Tell" will be the program topic of the Van Zandt County Genealogical Society's monthly meeting scheduled for Saturday, November 23 at 2 p.m.
-The meeting will take place in the Buchanan Room of the main county library located on First Monday Lane in Canton.
+"DNA Testing for Genealogical Purposes" will be the program for the Van Zandt County Genealogical Society meeting scheduled for Saturday, February 22, at 2 p.m. in the Buchanan Room of the main county library located on FM Road 859 in Canton.

-Society meetings are held the fourth Saturday of every month except December.
-Following the business meeting and the program, refreshments are served.
-Visitors are always warmly welcomed.
+Genealogical Society meetings are held the fourth Saturday of every month except December at the county library.
+Visitors are warmly welcomed to attend every meeting.

 Annual membership dues for the Van Zandt County Genealogical Society remain at $10 for an individual and $12 for a family.
 With prices of everything going up and up, this is still a bargain.

 Dues are Due in January!

 Remember, if you wait until after March 15 to pay your dues, we ask that you add an additional $5 because of mailing quarterlies individually.
 The extra $5 does not apply if you are able to pick up issues at the Library of Genealogy and Local History.